 Learn About the Air

-Listen, watch, and pay attention to the Air Quality Index, which provides current info on how clean the air is and potential health risks.
+Listen, watch, and pay attention to the Air Quality Index.
+It provides current info on how clean the air is and potential health risks.

-- Oregon Air Quality Index (search Oregon Air in your app store for the mobile app)
+- Oregon Air Quality Index (search Oregon Air in your app store)

 - Washington Air Quality Monitoring